galaxyproject/training-material/topics/contributing/tutorials/gitpod/tutorial.md

 > 3. Change the title of the tutorial
 >    - **From:** "A Short Introduction to Galaxy"
 >    - **To:** "A Short and Cool Introduction to Galaxy"
+>
+>    ![we changed the title of the tutorial in the text editor window](../../images/gitpod/changes.png)
+>
 >    - You should immediately see a message in the terminal saying "regenerating".
 GitPod has detected your changes and is rebuilding the website.
->    ![we changed the title of the tutorial in the text editor window](../../images/gitpod/changes.png)
+>
 >    ![the terminal shows a message stating the website is being regenerated](../../images/gitpod/regenerating.png)
 >
 > 4. Move to the top right panel where the GTN is previewed and refresh the frame
->    - Firefox: `right-click -> This Frame -> Reload Frame`
->    - Chrome: `right-click -> Reload frame`
+>    - {% icon galaxy-refresh %} Refresh button in front of the address bar of the preview panel
 >    - You can also open the preview in it's own brower tab, using the {% icon galaxy_instance %} button at the top-right corner of the preview window.
 Then you can reload the page the regular way (e.g. <kbd>F5</kbd> or <kbd>ctrl + r</kbd> or the reload button in the browser)
 >
 > 5. You should see the change you made: